This policy was issued in May 2025

 3.2 Overseas Students

-are in the world, and communicate with your tutor and the Student Services team in exactly the same way that a UK-based student would.
+Because our courses are delivered online you can study with us no matter where you are in the world, and communicate with your tutor and the Student Services team in exactly the same way that a UK-based student would.
 However, not all of the UK awarding bodies hold exams overseas.
 AQA exams are not available for private candidates to sit outside the UK at all.

 If you wish to sit an exam at the end of your course, it’s essential you get in touch with the relevant awarding body before you enrol to find out where you can sit the exam and how much it will cost.
-You can find contact details for the awarding organisations we work with on our Working in partnership page.
+You can find contact details for the awarding organisations we work with on our working in partnership page.

-3.3 Level of English Language skills
+3.3.
+Level of English Language skills

 All of our course materials are written in English, so you’ll need a good standard of written English and English comprehension in order to study with us.
 For some subjects such as A Level English or humanities based A levels, your command of the English language will need to be particularly high as the course and assessment is predominantly essay based.

 For non native speakers of English we do recommend an IELTS score of 6 or above.
 The International English Language Testing System (IELTS) measures the language proficiency of people who want to study or work where English is used as a language of communication.
 It uses a nine-band scale to clearly identify levels of proficiency, from non-user (band score 1) through to expert (band score 9).
-Further information on IELTS levels can be found here: British Council – IELTS

 You may choose to enrol despite not having the recommended entry requirement, but you need to be aware that additional study may be required and/or your chances of success may be limited.